css-materials/course-site/content/faq/asking-questions/index.md

 Asking questions is an important part of this class.
-Remember the **15 minute rule**:

-{{% callout note %}}

-Once you've spent 15 minutes attempting to troubleshoot a problem, **you must ask for help**.
+Remember the **15 minute rule**: Once you've spent 15 minutes attempting to troubleshoot a problem, ask for help.

-{{% /callout %}}

-Questions should be posted to [the class discussion repo on GitHub](https://github.com/cis-ds/Discussion).
-However, there are good and bad ways to ask questions.
-Here are some tips you should always follow when posting questions.
+Questions should be posted to [Ed Discussion](https://edstem.org/us/courses/29905/discussion/) in the appropriate category.
+Here are some **tips** you should always follow when posting questions.

 ## Introduce the problem with an informative title

 * Bad title: "I need help!"
 * Good title: "Getting a 'file not found error' when importing scotus.csv"

 Be specific with your title.
-It should be brief, but also informative so that when others are looking at the Issues page (and they have a similar error and/or solution), they can easily find it.
+It should be brief, but also informative so that when others are looking at it (and they have a similar error and/or solution), they can easily find it.

 ## Summarize the problem